bg1000/bt_monitor/README.md

-## What is bt_monitor
+## Description

-bt_monitor receives scan requests for specific bluetooth devices via MQTT, completes the scans and returns the results via MQTT.
-This project was inspired by [Andrew Freyer's montor script](https://github.com/andrewjfreyer/monitor) and makes use of the confidence concept introduced there as well as well as the Raspberry Pi setup instructions and a similar setup for the mqtt topics and home assistant entities.
+bt_monitor is a python application that receives scan requests for specific bluetooth devices via MQTT, completes the scans and returns the results via MQTT.
+This project was inspired by [Andrew Freyer's montor script](https://github.com/andrewjfreyer/monitor) and makes use of the confidence concept introduced there as well as well as some of the Raspberry Pi and home assistant setup instructions.
 The overall structure and method of deployment of this program was adapted from [GarageQTPi](https://github.com/Jerrkawz/GarageQTPi)

 ## Hardware

-This application is intended to run on a dedicated pi-zero W (or a raspberry pi).
+This application is intended to run on a pi-zero W (or a raspberry pi).
+Dedicating use of the bluetooth interface to this application is recommended.

 ## Installation Instructions for Raspberry Pi Zero W
 ### Setup of SD Card